-You may receive up to a 90-day supply of Drugs from the mail service pharmacy.
-If your Physician or Health Care Provider writes a prescription for less than a 90-day supply, the mail service pharmacy will dispense that amount and you are responsible for the applicable mail service Copayment or Coinsurance listed in the Summary of Benefits section.
+You may receive up to a 90-day supply of Drugs at any retail network pharmacy or from the mail service pharmacy.
+If your Physician or Health Care Provider writes a prescription for less than a 90-day supply, the pharmacy will dispense that amount and you are responsible for the applicable Copayment or Coinsurance listed in the Summary of Benefits section.
 Refill authorizations cannot be combined to reach a 90-day supply.